-With the hustle of crowded Edinburgh pavements, thick with underpaid comics making witty comments about your favourite jacket in the hope of attracting you to their show not far away, the team at BOP thought we should probably stop stuffing ourselves with leftover cake from the parliament reception, pull ourselves away from episodes of QI and actually do some work on developing My Left/Right Foot – The Musical (MLRF).
+With the hustle of crowded Edinburgh pavements, thick with underpaid comics making witty comments about your favourite jacket in the hope of attracting you to their show not far away, the team at BOP thought we should probably stop stuffing ourselves with leftover cake from the parliament reception, pull ourselves away from episodes of Queer Eye and actually do some work on developing My Left/Right Foot – The Musical (MLRF).
 As the play is a co-production with National Theatre of Scotland (NTS) we were let loose in the aptly named ‘Big Room’ (it’s like an aircraft hanger!) in their new headquarters Rockvilla.
 If you are not sure what MLRF is you should probably read the info on this page for context otherwise parts of the following blog post probs won’t make very much sense.

 At the time of the development week (week of April 30th) the full MLRF cast had not been confirmed so we had to bring in a development cast – AKA rank amateurs 😉 – to work with Robert and Douglas.
 After an initial read through of the script, the blood had drained from the faces of most of the team which was either a sign that Robert had succeeded in his intention to write a script that was in both parts a hilarious spoof on the not-quite (for copyright reasons) eponymous Daniel Day-Lewis film and a cutting commentary on the politics of non-disabled actors playing disabled characters, or, that everyone was so bored by the first draft that their blood cells had decided to migrate to below the torso, where, as we all know, things are a lot more enjoyable.